 TRY BEING HAPPY

 If your doc doesn’t believe you are disabled or thinks you should go back to work and won’t fill out disability paperwork, THANK GOD they said no to the paperwork.
 Paperwork from a doctor like that can really hurt your case.
-Thankfully, they told you instead of writing it down.
-Now go get a better doctor.
+Thankfully, they told you the truth.

 TRY BRINGING A LETTER FROM ANOTHER DOC